 Let’s take a look at the fundamentals, starting with what a VPN, or ‘virtual private network,’ is.

 It’s there in the name: a VPN is a private network, which you access via services like ExpressVPN.
-As with any private network, information you send and receive on a VPN is walled off from other computers and the Internet.
+As with any private network, the information you send and receive on a VPN is walled off from other computers and the internet.

 It’s a bit like your home or business network – the one you use to share files between devices across your router.
 Nobody outside the network can see that data if your network is properly secured (for example, with WPA2 encryption).
 That’s why a VPN gives you security.

 The key difference is in the ‘virtual’ part of VPN.
 Your home or business network is secure because it’s physically separate from the internet.
 (You could unplug the Internet connection and still share local files on it, if you wanted.)
 A VPN, on the other hand, is accessed through the Internet.

 Your data and identity, therefore, have to be secured in other ways.